 RuBi-caged dopamine (Cat.
 No. 3548); exhibits two-photon sensitivity.
 Enables non-invasive, optical activation of dopamine receptors with the spatial resolution of a single dendritic spine.
 Does not display phototoxicity at a concentration of 300 μM.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

-Araya et al (2013) Two-photon optical interrogation of individual dendritic spines with caged dopamine.
+Araya et al (2013) Two-photon optical interrogation of individual dendritic spines with caged DA.
 ACS Chem.
 Neurosci.
 [Epub ahead of print] PMID: 23672485

 View Related Products by Product Action

 Keywords: RuBi-Dopa, RuBi-Dopa supplier, caged, dopamine, two, photon, sensitive, sensitivity, microscopy, dopaminergic, neurons, high, resolution, dendritic, spines, Non-selective, Dopamine, Caged, Compounds, 4932, Tocris Bioscience